Estimate Time10 min

 Chart that shows that bitcoin has a relatively low correlation to stocks and bonds, though it has varied over time.

 Past performance is no guarantee of future results.
 Correlation reveals the strength of return relationships between investments.
 A perfect linear relationship is represented by a correlation of 1, while a perfect negative relationship has a correlation of -1.
 A correlation of 0 indicates no relationship between the investments.
 Correlation is a critical component to asset allocation and can be a useful way to measure the diversity of a portfolio.
 Stocks represented by the S&P 500; bonds represented by the Bloomberg U.S. Aggregate Bond Index; monthly bitcoin pricing from Bloomberg Finance LP.
 Source: Bloomberg Finance LP.
-Data for rolling 3-year periods, August, 1 2010–August 31, 2022, with the first 3-year period August 1, 2010–July 31, 2013.
+Data for rolling 3-year periods, August, 1 2010–March 31, 2024, with the first 3-year period August 1, 2010–July 31, 2013.

 Another key question for investors to explore when evaluating risk is how bitcoin has performed during down markets compared to assets like stocks, bonds, and gold.
-To answer this, Fidelity looked at the performance of the S&P 500 during its worst months over bitcoin's 12-year history, then studied the median returns of stocks, bonds, gold, and bitcoin in those months.
+To answer this, Fidelity looked at the performance of the S&P 500 during its worst months over bitcoin’s 13-year history, then studied the median returns of stocks, bonds, gold, and bitcoin in those months.
 Note that the study had a relatively small sample size to work with, and the following findings should be viewed within this context.

 Fidelity found that in periods when stocks performed the worst, bonds and gold posted better median returns than bitcoin.
 However, bitcoin also significantly outperformed in months where stocks delivered top-quartile performance.
 Using the same methodology and looking only at months when stocks performed best, bitcoin tended to outperform stocks, bonds, and gold.
-In simple terms, Fidelity's analysis suggests that bitcoin tends to follow the direction of the stock market, but in more dramatic fashion.

 Chart that shows that bonds and gold have posted better returns than bitcoin in periods where stocks have performed the worst.

 Past performance is no guarantee of future results.
 Stocks represented by the S&P 500; bonds represented by the Bloomberg U.S. Aggregate Bond Index; gold represented by London Bullion Market Association (LBMA) Gold Price PM USD.
 Monthly data from Bloomberg Finance LP.
 Source: Fidelity Investments, Morningstar, Bloomberg Finance LP.
-Full time period is August 1, 2010–August 31, 2022.
-The four respective time periods used are: August 1, 2010–July 31, 2013; August 1, 2013–July 31, 2016; August 1, 2016–July 31, 2019; and August 1, 2019–August 31, 2022.
+Full time period is August 1, 2010–March 31, 2024.
+The four respective time periods used are: August 1, 2010–December 31, 2013; January 1, 2014–May 31, 2017; June 1, 2017–October 31, 2020; and November 1, 2020–March 31.
+2024.

 Can bitcoin be a good hedge against inflation?